kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 Power on the stm32f407 board first.
 Then power on the TI 99/4A.
 Once you 'press a key' you should see KCTFS as the number 2 option.
 Select it.
 You should then get a paged listed of the directories you created on the SD card.
 The order is 'the order you created the directories in'.
 To select a program, just hit a letter key and the TI-99/4A should reboot.
 If you 'press a key' you should see 1.
-TI BASIC and 2. <the thing you selected in the kctfs menu>.
+TI BASIC and 2. "the thing you selected in the kctfs menu".
 Press '2' to start your application.

 After you've run a program you can try to reset the TI-99/4A with FCTN-= or if that does not work, turn the TI-99/4A off and on.
-If you presed a key, you would see the same program you last ran in the list (assuming the stm32f407 board is powered seperately).
+If you pressed a key, you would see the same program you last ran in the list (assuming the stm32f407 board is powered seperately).
 If you want to get back to the KCTFS menu, press the MENU button, then press FCTN-= on the TI-99/4A.
 The TI/99-4A should reboot and then you can select KCTFS again.

 The NEXT and PREV buttons allow you to step through the directories on the SD card without having to go back to the KCTFS menu.
 Again, they are in the order you created the directories.

-You can haveup to three disk images at the moment, and those disks will appear as DSK1, DSK2 and DSK3.
+You can have up to three disk images at the moment, and those disks will appear as DSK1, DSK2 and DSK3.
 Primary support is for the raw 92160 byte disk images, but 184320 byte DSSD images should also work.

 Many games require TI Extended Basic to autoboot.
 I found v2.5 tended to work best for me, so use that.
 In theory you would need to have a copy